LEAVING SITE

 Why you should treat a toenail fungus infection

-Lastly, toenail fungus can be transmitted from person to person.
-This may happen in your home and in high-risk areas, such as locker room floors and public pools.
-By treating your toenail fungus and by limiting exposure by not going barefoot, you can avoid transmitting the fungus to others.
+Toenail fungus can also spread from person to person.
+This may happen in your home and in high-risk areas like locker room floors and public pools.
+If you treat it early and avoid walking barefoot in public areas, you can help stop it from spreading.

 It is better to treat a toenail infection early before it becomes severe and harder to treat.